kfechter/LegionY530Ubuntu/Sections/Installation.md

 Once the desktop loads, double click the setup icon on the desktop.
 It should have a label with the words "Install Ubuntu"

-The following screenshots are from a 18.04.3 installation with SecureBoot enabled.
-The options presented may differ between versions and depending on the configuration of your laptop.
+The following screenshots are from a 18.04.3 installation.
+If you are using a different version, the options or UI may be different.

 __Note: Ubuntu 18.04.3 and up can automatically install the graphics drivers. make sure to select the checkbox to install the drivers.__